JakCrane/Assignment-2/README.md

 How the code works - snake:
     The code works similarly to merge by having a class of tile objects and displaying them using a canvas.
 However, the snake game is directed using the arrow keys not the mouse and auto moves after a set time period.
 This logic works by changing the head position relative to a global direction variable.
 If the head tile moves either out of bounds or over a current snake tile then the game ends.
 If the head moves over a food tile then the global length variable is incremented by one the food attribute is set back to false and a new random tile is made a food tile.
 The age of the snake tile is used to calculate how long the snake should be and when a snake tile gets too old it is converted back to a blank tile

+Future Features:
+    leader board:
+        Because of how my javascript is set up alot of the values are public and able to be edited from the command line.
+This means that someone could break the code and add values or names I do not want being displayed in the webpage.
+Lacking time and sufficient knowledge to protect the code I decided to not add this into my game. snake size slider:
+        Ideally I wanted a slider to be able to set the difficulty of the game.
+Due to the time pressure of the project, I couldnt add this function.

+Known Bugs - merge:
+    If the random starting position results in 3 grass being nexto eachother then they will combine at the start.
+This was ideal as it added variance to the starting positions but the score doesnt reset to 0 and special attribute doesnt reset to false.
+This means you can start with points.
+This doesnt affect functionality in the game but does make it look less professional and thought out.

+    There are some inconsistencies with whether the special atribute is passed upwards to the socket made from merging special socket.
+This hasn't been fully playtested but has been noticed sometimes.

+    If the sockets are ever full it ends the game, even if they have the possibility of merging down and freeing sockets.

 Acknowledgements:
     Richey Malhotra - Supervisor